Director of Graduate Nursing Program

 Program Specific Competency Goals

-Upon completion of the Doctor of Nursing Practice degree, graduates will demonstrate the ability to:
+Upon completion of the DNP degree, graduates will demonstrate the ability to:

-macrosystems of healthcare by engagingpolicy makers and advocating for social justice and the nursing profession.
-(Professionalism, Diversity)** - Lead interprofessional teams through effective communication, leadership, and collaboration to create practice improvement innovations in complex healthcare delivery systems.
+• Lead interprofessional teams through effective communication, leadership and collaboration to create practice improvement innovations in complex health care delivery systems.
 (Communication, Professionalism)**

 Admission Policies